 The sun is finally shining and all of us are feeling the itch to re-commune with nature now that it’s finally opening it’s warm arms to us.
 Sunbathers cover the lawns in Central Park and bike lanes seem to be overflowing with riders both young and old.
 While it’s easy to get out of the city to hike or kayak upstate, the first week of June offers a jam packed schedule of outdoor recreation options within the five boroughs.
-Now in its fifth year, OutdoorFest has created a schedule of events that shows off just how rich in opportunity our seemingly concrete city is.
+Now in its sixth year, OutdoorFest has created a schedule of events that shows off just how rich in opportunity our seemingly concrete city is.
 From nature walks to surfing, there’s something on the schedule for everyone.
 The best part?
 All of the events are accessible by subway, ferry, bike or shuttle – car optional.

 Here are a few of our favorite adventures and directions on how to get there.

 The OutdoorFest Campout is a start of summer ritual for many now and is the largest campout for adults in NYC every summer.
 We recommend the campout for adventurers of all levels and interests as the schedule offers dozens of activities from a beginner friendly “Backpacking 101” to a more advanced “How to Start a Fire Without Flint”.
 Endurance athletes can enjoy an ultra run or 5K trail run while the overworked can relax in a hammock or play frisbee.
 Everyone joins together at night for beer and a live concert in the woods.
 Perhaps one of the easiest weekend getaways out there.

 Cost: Starts at $69.

 How to get there: Head to Battery Park where you’ll find the free Staten Island Ferry.
 After enjoying a 25 minute boat ride through the New York Harbor, hop on an OutdoorFest shuttle bus to the campgrounds.